AuthEceSoftEng/statLint/README.md

 # statLint package

-StatLint: The new statistical linter for JavaScript.
+statLint: The new statistical linter for JavaScript.

 It detects unlikely usage of various API Methods.
 It also looks for unlikely names used in variable declarations.